semanticdata/firefox-discord-in-sidebar/README.md

 ## How to Use

 1. Toggle the sidebar by pressing `Alt+Shift+6`.
-This shortcut can be changed by going to *Add-ons* → `Discord in Sidebar` → `Options`.
-2. Toggle the sidebar by pressing `Alt + Shift + 6`.
-This shortcut can be changed by going to **Add-ons** → `Discord in Sidebar` → `Options`.
+This shortcut can be changed by going to _Add-ons → `Discord in Sidebar` → Options_.
-3. If you prefer buttons over shortcuts, there is a toolbar button you can press to toggle the sidebar.
+2. If you prefer buttons over shortcuts, there is a toolbar button you can press to toggle the sidebar.

 ## How to Unlock Firefox Sidebar Width

-The sidebar's width is *locked by default* in Firefox.
+The sidebar's width is _locked by default_ in Firefox.
 Unfortunately, the sidebar is very restrictive and I can only do so much to enhance the functionality of this extension.
 I put together a step-by-step guide on how to unlock it over at [my website](https://forgetful.dev/guides/unlock-firefox-sidebar/).

 ## Disclaimer